lowagner/sparrow-bullets/README.md

 Getting sparrow3d talking to bullet physics.
-The project is in its infant stages, but you can compile the code and see a box fall from the sky.
-Whoo!
+The project is in its infant stages, but you can compile the code and see boxes fall from the sky.
+(Press backspace/select(?) to unpause.)

 sparrow3d is a C library, and bullet physics is mostly C++.
 So what you will find here is a C++ game framework which wraps